flores/myway/README.md

 by just how many of our members are beginners looking to build their first project.

-This lightning talk was simply to get some folks started on their first web app, and to provide some foundation and introduction to the [Sinatra Micro Web Framework](http://sinatrarb.com) to get folks going.
+This lightning talk was simply to get some folks started on their first web app, and to provide some foundation and introduction to the [Sinatra Micro Web Framework](http://sinatrarb.com) and simple webforms to get folks going, followed by Q&A and hackary!